 So, let’s just put it out there: my name isn’t really Mommy.
 You’re shocked, right?

 My name is Katie.
 I live in Michigan with my husband, Mike.
 We’ve been together since September 2008 (married as of September 2014!) and we welcomed our first baby girl in January 2013.
 Our life together is stressful, but it is wonderful.
 When things are good, they’re pretty great.
 We fight like any other couple, we sometimes get on each other’s nerves – he says I’m neurotic and I think he spends too much time with his technology, but we love each other and we’re devoted to making it all work.
 He’s a computer guy.
 He built his own desktop, he plays with Linux in his spare time, and he’d play video games probably every waking second of the day if I’d let him.
-He’s 26 years old and working full-time at a pretty sweet gig.
-He’s the second best thing that’s ever happened to me.
+He’s 27 years old and he’s the second best thing that’s ever happened to me.
 (Guess what the first is?)

 And then there’s me.
 I received my bachelor’s degree in criminology and criminal justice in April of 2012.
 I grew up in a fairly small town in mid-Michigan.
 Growing up, I wanted to be a lot of things: a veterinarian, an actress, a police officer, a novelist, an English teacher, a journalist.
 I wanted to travel the world, I wanted to make a difference in people’s lives, I wanted to educate, I wanted to do something great – and somehow I landed in the criminology program at my university.
 I’m still not sure how it happened.
 I realized a little too late (months before graduation) that what I really wanted to do was special education, but at that point, I just wanted to finish out my degree and be done with school.
 I’d figure it all out later.